Skip to content

 What is medication-assisted treatment (MAT) for opioid addiction?

 Medication-assisted treatment (MAT) uses FDA-approved medications — buprenorphine (Suboxone), methadone, and naltrexone (Vivitrol) — combined with counseling to treat opioid use disorder.
 These medications reduce cravings, prevent withdrawal, and lower the risk of overdose and relapse.
 MAT is the evidence-based standard of care recommended by major medical organizations.
-To find MAT providers in Manatee or Hillsborough County, visit findtreatment.gov or call SAMHSA at 1-800-662-4357.
+To find MAT providers in Hillsborough County, visit findtreatment.gov or call SAMHSA at 1-800-662-4357.

 What can Congress do to reduce fentanyl deaths?